People living in Syria, Turkey ask for assistance from NWA

-NORTHWEST ARKANSAS, (KNWA/KFTA) – As of Thursday, at least 20,000 people are dead after a magnitude 7.8 earthquake hit Turkey and Syria on Monday.
+NORTHWEST ARKANSAS (KNWA/KFTA) — As of Thursday, Feb.
+10, at least 20,000 people are dead after a magnitude 7.8 earthquake hit Turkey and Syria on Monday.
 That death toll is expected to rise.

 Qusai Al Hussien lives in Syria.
-He told us through Celine Kassem, a media coordinator with the Syrian Emergency Task force, that he’s been searching for his uncle’s family in the Aleppo Countryside for the past three days, sifting through the rubble.
+He told KNWA/FOX24 through Celine Kassem, a media coordinator with the Syrian Emergency Taskforce, that he’s been searching for his uncle’s family in the Aleppo Countryside for the past three days, sifting through the rubble.

 “We could have saved all these people if we had the right machinery, but we just did not have that machinery and we did not have those resources,” said Hussien.